AlexsLemonade/OpenScPCA-analysis/docs/contributing.md

 If the IA indicates this file should be in an even more nested directory, don't worry about it for now; later, we will add additional nested directores as more documentation comes together.

 Files and directories should be named with all lowercase letters and use `-`, not `_`, where needed.
+If you are adding new images/visual aids for documentation, place them in the `img` directory (not shown in the diagram below).
 **Be sure to consult the [style guide](./general-style-guide.md) when writing your documentation.**

 ```